 Are your employees licensed?

-Yes, all of our employees are Certified Applicators, trained and licensed by the Texas Structural Pest Control Board.
+Yes, all of our employees are Certified Applicators, licensed by the Texas Department of Agriculture.

 Do your chemicals have a strong odor?

 No. most of our chemicals have a very low odor.
 However, there are certain chemicals that have a stronger odor to them.
 If this is something that you are concerned about, let us know and we will make sure to use only low odor chemicals at your house.

 This depends on the house and the insect infestation.
 A clean house with a low infestation could have a one time service last longer than a house with a bad infestation.
 We do guarantee our work and our one time service is guaranteed for 60 days, and our quarterly service is guaranteed between each service.

 How long will it take me to get someone to my house?